2025 South Dakota wildfires: Background

-Spring fire season

-Spring in South Dakota is marked by increasing temperatures and decreasing humidity, creating favorable conditions for wildfires.
-The Grassland Fire Danger Index is issued daily during this period, indicating elevated fire risk.
-The Black Hills National Forest also experiences increased fire activity during these months.
-Notably, the 2000 Jasper Fire—the largest wildfire in South Dakota’s history—occurred during this season.

-Summer fire season

-From June through August, warmer temperatures and potential drought conditions increase, further increasing fire risk.
-The Black Hills National Forest continues to experience heightened fire activity during this period.
-The White Draw Fire in 2012, which resulted in the tragic loss of four lives due to a firefighting aircraft crash, occurred in June, highlighting the dangers associated with summer wildfires.

-Year-round fire potential

-While the spring and summer months are the primary fire seasons, wildfires can occur year-round in South Dakota.
-The state's diverse landscapes and varying climatic conditions contribute to the potential for wildfires at any time.
-For instance, the Legion Lake Fire in 2017, which burned over 53,000 acres, occurred in December, demonstrating that fire risk persists beyond the traditional fire seasons.
+While "fire season" varies every year in South Dakota, most wildfires occur between February and April and June and August.
+However, there is an increasing fire danger year-round.
+Fire conditions can be exacerbated by drought, strong winds, and vegetation growth.
+Climate change is leading to increased temperatures, lower humidity levels, and drought conditions are happening more often.
+Additionally, warmer temperatures and less precipitation can result in less snowmelt, further contributing to bad wildfire conditions.

 Summary

 South Dakota’s wildfire season in 2025 has remained relatively moderate so far, with occasional large fires in grassland and tribal-reservation areas.

 One of the largest fires this year is the Route 13 Fire in Ziebach County, which burned about 33,928 acres after three individual fires merged.

 Other significant wildfires include the South Tripp Fire in Tripp County (~1,288 acres) and the War Creek Fire in Jones County (~2,602 acres).

 Smoke from regional fires and distant fires (including Canadian wildfires) has periodically affected air quality in parts of eastern South Dakota and the Black Hills region.

 In western South Dakota, Red Flag Warnings have been issued under hot, dry, and windy conditions, reminding that fire danger is still present even late in the season.

-Because the season is still active, especially in grass and prairie fuels, additional ignitions and fire growth remain possible—particularly during dry, windy spells or under low-humidity, gusty conditions.